 1. Digital Transformation & The Pace of Change

 Technology seems to be changing on a daily basis, so it’s no surprise that these advances could keep a C-level executive awake.
 The daunting task of re-training employees after implementing a new technological system is an inevitable challenge that all executives must face.
 In addition, it’s hard for a CIO to know whether they are making the right decision with the advances they choose, and if adoption and performance will deliver as expected.
 Is the system going to be useful in five years?
 Is this the right tool for the business?
-According to the 2018 Digital Transformation Index by Futurum Research, nearly 65 percent of companies feel positive about their ability to adapt to technological disruption in the next 3 years.
+According to the 2018 Digital Transformation Index by Futurum Research, nearly 65 percent of companies feel positive about their ability to adapt to technological disruption in the next three years.
 With the right resources, team, and partnerships, a CIO can go into a digital transformation with their eyes open and their goals within reach.

 On top of everything else, things like industry and government regulations are rapidly expanding.
 Recent regulations such as GDPR and other data privacy laws are becoming organization-wide initiatives to address.
 Digital health regulations and new market guidance from the FDA is ensuring that organizations are staying up-to-speed and meeting both old and new requirements.
 Companies simply cannot afford to risk a non-compliance issue and since these are such varied and involved topics, it makes sense that it would cause stress to any C-level executive.